What is Customer-Centric Selling? Exploring The Sales Approach

 6. Provide a Customer-First Approach at Every Stage

 Don’t try to convince customers to purchase your product or service.
-Instead, empower them to buy the solution that meets their needs.
+Instead, they should be empowered to buy the solution that meets their needs.

 7. Compete to Win Relationships